RetroPie/RetroPie-Docs/docs/Super-Nintendo-Entertainment-System.md

 ### lr-snes9x2010

-The prefered emulator on the RPi2 or RPi3B due to its balance between speed and accuracy, though an overclocked RPi3B or stock RPi3B+ are recommended for attempting full speed emulation of SA1/SFX2 games.
+The preferred emulator on the RPi2 or RPi3B due to its balance between speed and accuracy, though an overclocked RPi3B or stock RPi3B+ are recommended for attempting full speed emulation of SA1/SFX2 games.

 ### lr-snes9x2005